CloudyUnity/ScholsVault2025/Modules/Maths/Probability/Starting Info.md

 Markov Inequality
 	What is the probability an r.v. $X$ exceeds some quantity
 	$P(X > a) \leq \dfrac{E(X)}{a}$
+	If $a$ is negative and the min value is negative then shift all values up to make the min 0
 	Example:
 		Given the expected time between stock crashes is 12 months, how likely is it the stock will go 60 months without a crash
 		$P(X > 60) \leq \dfrac{12}{60} = \dfrac{1}{5}$